RachelKennedy09/RMT-Expo-Go-App/REAME.md

 -- after doing booking formed noticed the keyboard was in the way, fixed it so it was easily exitable. the date needed automatic  dashes and the time needed automatic colons

+added a toast for messages for android users (delete booking success message)